Adam-512/exercise-vuepress/docs/index.md

   "banner":
     {
       "leading": "Be just the one you wanna be.", "description": "Law is the bottom line of social morality, and it is to solve the most basic and superficial problems.
-It do not solve the fundamental problems of culture, the problems of culture can only be solved by the awakening of culture."
+It do not solve the fundamental problems of culture, the problems of culture can only be solved by the awakening of culture.", },
-    },
   "section2":
     {